Oxycodone Addiction: Side Effects, Detox, Withdrawal, and Treatment

 Frequently prescribed by doctors in pill form, people who abuse oxycodone may chew the pills, crush them, or dissolve them in water and inject them—all of which change the way they affect the body.
 Oxycodone is an extremely powerful opioid drug and should only be taken as directed by a doctor.
 Even when oxycodone is taken as prescribed, the risk for addiction and dependence is much higher than that of other prescription drugs.

 The most popular brand of oxycodone is OxyContin, which has several different street names.
-The most common ones are:
+The following terms are street names or slang for oxycodone:

 - Hillbilly heroin